fraunhoferfokus/open-content-decryption-module/README.md

 ## Supported Browsers and Platforms

-Currently OCDM is integrated and tested with following Web browers:
+Currently OCDM development is targeted for following Web browers:

 * chromium
  * linux